kaloyj/numbr_d/README.md

 2. `npm run dev` or `yarn dev`
 3. Open [http://localhost:3000](http://localhost:3000) to use the app.

+### Optional setup

+1. Create `RAPID_API_HOST` and `RAPID_API_KEY` local env variables from the freemium service: [RapidAPI](https://rapidapi.com/dpventures/api/wordsapi/).
+This is needed for the phoneword filtering.
+Not setting this up wont break the app, but will always return an empty list.

 ## Tests

 1. `npm run test` for Jest unit testing (both client & server code)